 IDEX has received funds over the years from the George Soros’ Tides and Open Society Foundations, but that’s nothing compared to what Soros had lined up for 2015-16 with an eye specifically on the 2016 election.

 In a leaked document from the Open Society U.S. Programs board meeting held in New York from October 1 – 2, 2015, the Soros board members listed their intent to fund Black Lives Matter to the tune of $650,000.
 The document specifically mentions “Youth Organizing” and engaging activists in Durham, North Carolina.

 #BlackLivesMatter ($650,000) – Per Board consensus at our May board meeting, U.S. Programs supported a series of convenings across the country over the summer organized in response to the immediate outrage and the escalating community mobilization to save black lives following the numerous killings of black men, women, and children by police.
 The largest of these events took place in July, when activists participated in the Movement for Black Lives convening in Cleveland, Ohio.
 In November, the Funders Collaborative on Youth Organizing will engage younger activists in Durham, North Carolina.
 In addition to supporting these convenings, US Programs has provided the groups and attendees of the convenings described here with technical assistance.

 Both Durham and Charlotte, North Carolina have seen Black Lives Matter protests over the last year.
 There are key groups and people within the state organizing these protests which will be looked at in a separate article.

-We know where the money comes from and what the origins of Black Lives Matter is.
-In part two, we’ll take a closer look at the women who started this movement and what they stand for: Alicia Garza, Opal Tometi and Patrisse Cullors.
+We know where the money comes from and the origins of Black Lives Matter.
+In part two, we’ll take a closer look at the women who started this movement and what they stand for: Alicia Garza, Opal Tometi, and Patrisse Cullors.